-Statement of accounting policies (continued)
+Statement of accounting policies (continued) for the year ended 31 December 2014

 Trade and other receivables

 Trade and other receivables are initially booked at fair value of the consideration paid and are stated at amortised cost less provision for impairment.
 The average payment period of debtors is less than three months.
 The carrying amount of trade and other receivables are reviewed at each balance sheet date to determine whether there is any indication of impairment.